Summer Camp/General Guidance

 - Unknown COVID-19 status: You may have COVID-19 or have been exposed to the virus without showing symptoms.

 - Protect the community: More people wearing masks results in better protection for everyone.

 How to wear a mask/face covering

-- Masks/face coverings should fit snugly but comfortably against the side of the face
+- Fit snugly but comfortably against the side of the face and cover your nose and mouth

-- Masks/face coverings made of cloth should be washed and machine dried without damage or change to shape
+- Washed and machine dried without damage or change to shape

 - Wash your hands before putting on or taking off a mask/face covering

-- Try to avoid a lot of touching/adjusting your mask/face covering
+- Avoid a lot of touching/adjusting your mask/face covering

 - Completely remove your mask/face covering while eating